xiaofangxd/BLMOL/README.md

 ## Running

-# Generate the surrogate data
+### Generate the surrogate data
 1. python gen_surr_data.py

-# Construct surrogate models
+### Construct surrogate models
 2. python con_surr_model.py

-# Evolutionary search with surrogate models
+### Evolutionary search with surrogate models
 3. python search.py

-In the code:
-  NSGAII, a powerful MOEA, is employed to optimize UL objectives in BLMOL.
+PS: NSGAII, a powerful MOEA, is employed to optimize UL objectives in BLMOL.
 LS, a popular GPMOA, is embedded in BLMOL for training weights.

 ## Results
 Please refer to our paper.